Perseus Digital Library: History

 After moving to Tufts University in 1993, the Perseus Library switched to a website version in 1995 written in Perl.
 Thanks to this new interface, Perseus-Online could reach a wider audience.
 However, Perseus was still bound by copyright agreements made with the CD-ROM company, which limited the reuse of material.

 Perseus 2.0 Online expanded the collection in 1997, adding Roman materials as well as Renaissance texts of Shakespeare and Marlowe.
 This version also introduced a search bar on the website, as well as articles which presented information on Heracles and the Olympic Games, which were quite successful.
 In 1999, a grant from the Digital Library Initiative Phase 2 allowed Perseus to expand into other areas of Humanities and to create collections on the History of London and the American Civil War.

 Perseus 3.0 released in 2000 directly on the web.
 This version expanded and revised the website, adding new collections, but it was subject to some issues when it came to making links to material stable and consistent.

 The current version of Perseus, Perseus 4.0, also known as the Perseus Hopper, was released in 2005, with Perseus 3.0 coexisting alongside and slowly fading out, until it got taken down in 2009.
 This time, the website was based on Java, written in the open-sourced language Hopper and TEI-compliant XML.
 The shift allowed Perseus to produce its own XML-encoded texts, which were not bound by copyright agreements.
 The Greek, Latin and English collections were released in 2006 under a Creative Commons License.
 The source code got subsequently released in 2007.

 Perseus has nowadays branched into other projects: the Scaife Viewer, which is the first phase of the work towards Perseus 5.0, the Perseus Catalog, which provides links to the digital editions not hosted by the Perseus Library, the Perseids Project, which aims to support access to Classics scholarship by providing tools to foster language acquisition, facilitate working with documents, and encourage research, and, more recently, the Beyond Translation project, which aims to combine the Scaife Viewer with new versions and services of Perseus 4.0.

-Furthermore, the library has been cooperating internationally with Leipzig University, with several projects emerging of it, such as the Ancient Greek and Latin Dependency Treebank, for classical philology, Leipzig Open Fragmentary Texts Series (LOFTS) which focuses on fragmentary texts, the Open Greek and Latin Project and Open Persian.
+Furthermore, the library has been cooperating internationally with Leipzig University, with several projects emerging, such as the Ancient Greek and Latin Dependency Treebank for classical philology, Leipzig Open Fragmentary Texts Series (LOFTS) which focuses on fragmentary texts, the Open Greek and Latin Project, and Open Persian.